 Very rarely, gefitinib can cause a hole (perforation) in the small bowel or an inflamed pancreas.
 Contact your doctor immediately if you have severe pain in the tummy and sickness and vomiting.
 It’s also very important to let them know if you have bleeding from the back passage, black stools, vomiting up blood or vomit that looks like coffee grounds.

 It’s important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they’re not mentioned above.

-If you’re admitted to hospital for a reason not related to the cancer, it’s important to tell the doctors and nurses looking after you that you‘re having gefitinib treatment.
-You should tell them the name of your cancer specialist so that they can ask them for advice.
+If you need to go into hospital for any reason other than cancer, always tell the doctors and nurses that you are taking gefitinib.
+Tell them the name of your cancer doctor so they can ask for advice.